Plan a Field Trip - FAQ

 - What time do you need to leave?

-- Would you prefer the Museum provide more time for independent exploration or more facilitator highlights?
+- Would you prefer the Museum and Memorial provide more time for independent exploration or more facilitator highlights?

 - Where are your students in the course of their study?
 Must they complete an assignment by the end of their visit?